Kmilo-D-Sant/musalaTest/README.md

 2)***loading a drone with medication items***
 URL = http://127.0.0.1:8000/load-drone (PUT)
 BODY (JSON) =    {
-			"droneId":"7" ,                                         ### this service first find the drone by the id if this field does not exist then use the serial number
+			"droneId":"7" ,                                         ### this service first finds the drone by the id if this field does not exist then uses the serial number
 			"droneSerialNumber":"AAA_3000_ABC_VS-0.",               ###
             "medicationLoad": [2]                                   ### Medication IDs